50: 10/2004

 and delight" strategy and it is proven to work, especially in a

+business that is based on personal service.
 2. This program turns your customers into salespeople of a

 very special kind; they aren't selling anything, they are giving!